North and South Korea restore emergency hotline | DW | 27.07.2021

 The emergency telephone hotlines between North and South Korea have been in use, with several interruptions, since the 1970s.
 Most recently, they were severed by Pyongyang in June of 2020.

-The announcement to improve ties between the two countries marked the 68th anniversary of the Korean War armistice agreement.
+The announcement to improve ties between the two countries marked the 68th anniversary of the signing of the armistice agreement that ended the Korean War.

 The leaders of both countries have exchanged letters since April and agreed to restore the hotlines as a first step.